 You don’t have to do it all alone.
-Hire a babysitter for your kids, or consider hiring an assistant or housekeeper to help reduce the scope of your responsibilities and keep you focused.
+Hire a babysitter for your kids or consider hiring an assistant or housekeeper to help reduce the scope of your responsibilities and allow you to focus.
 I always hire a mother’s helper for a few hours each day in the summer when my kids are on school break.
 I get some uninterrupted work time, and my children get the extra attention they need.

 Whether you have kids or you’re flying solo, working from home means you’re constantly reminded of all the chores you need to do, adding a layer of stress to traditional office work.
 If you feel like you’re falling behind, ask your partner to pitch in and take over the responsibilities that distract you most.
 You can be more productive if you focus 100% on work, rather than on the dirty dishes in the sink or the errands you need to run.